KordataSoftware/couchbase-mobile-portal/md-docs/_20/guides/sync-gateway/running-replications.md

 XDCR (cross data centre replication) is the Couchbase Server API to replicate between Couchbase Server clusters.
 Both XDCR and SG-Replicate can be used to keep clusters in different data centres in sync.
 However, SG-Replicate was designed specifically for a Couchbase Mobile deployment.
 The diagram below describes the notable differences between SG-Replicate and XDCR.

 ![](../img/xdcr-sg-replicate.png)

+> **Note:** Sync Gateway is not compatible with XDCR in Active - Active mode (also known as bi-direction XDCR).
+If you intend to use XDCR between clusters that use Sync Gateway, make sure that XDCR is configured to replicate documents one-way only (Active - Passive).